Posts

 Image

 Mother Daughter trip to Missoula A new state for both of us!
-Beautiful view from our hotel room Such a beautiful place!
-Warm welcome from the Holiday Inn Missoula Exploring Checking out the farmer's market Saturday there was a wonderful farmer's market in Caras Park right outside our hotel.
-The Expo and packet pick up were there as well, with a lot of vendors and some merchandise from previous years.
+Beautiful views from our hotel room Warm welcome from the Holiday Inn Missoula Exploring Checking out the farmer's market We had smooth travels into Missoula, Montana.
+Our hotel, the Holiday Inn Missoula, provided a shuttle from the airport.
+On Saturday morning there was a wonderful farmer's market in Caras Park right outside the hotel.
+The Expo and packet pick up were there as well, with vendors and merchandise from previous years available for purchase.
 I got the softest hoodie that I've worn almost every day since.
-There was a very nice active walking/biking path along the Fort Clark river.
+I especially liked that they had repurposed the leftover volunteer shirts from last year's race into reusable shopping bags!
+So cool!
+There was a very nice walking/biking path along the Fort Clark river.
 My first pre-race dinner meet up with the 50 States Half Marathon Club We went out to dinner at The Montana Club restaurant to celebrate with Laura Lindsey.
-It was a big group, and a really nice way to get to know other club members.
-Laura finished her 50 State Half Marathon Club challenge the following day with the Missoula Half Marathon.
-State-shaped bib is fun!
-My first official pre-race photo with the 50 States Half Marathon Club crew...
+It was a big group, and a really nice...

 Maryland Half Marathon in Fulton, Maryland